MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 We saw earlier that the key property we need to configure is `spring.cloud.stream.bindings.<channel_name>.producer.partitionCount`.
 The partition number must be between 0 and `partitionCount`- 1.
 This value is obtained using the formula:
  `key.hashCode() % partitionCount`.
 However, we can provide our own formula implementing `org.springframework.cloud.stream.binder.PartitionSelectorStrategy` similar to how we did it for partition key selection.
 And specify the @Bean name via the property `partitionSelectorName`.

+Another key configuration property is called `requiredGroups` whose value matches the consumer's `group` attribute.
+If we set this value, the producer app (**Trade Requestor**) declares as many queues as indicated by the `partitionCount` attribute.
+This means that we do not need to wait for the consumer (**Trade executor**) to declare them.
+This has 2 clear advantages:
+- There will always be a queue for the messages thus we do not lose them.
+- The consumer application (**Trade Executor**) can tell from the list of available queues how many partitions exists.
+For more details check out the section [Scaling consumers](#Scaling-consumers)

 ## Configuring Consumers